wacncontent/CustomizeTool/addCommentOutput/articles/expressroute/expressroute-faqs.md

 You must establish an ExpressRoute circuit and configure routes for public peering.

 ### Are there limits on the number of routes I can advertise?
 Yes.
 We accept up to 4000 route prefixes for private peering and public peering.
-You can increase this to 10,000 routes if you enable <!-- keep by customization: begin --> ExpressRoute <!-- keep by customization: end --> the <!-- deleted by customization ExpressRoute --> premium feature.
+You can increase this to 10,000 routes if you enable the ExpressRoute premium feature.

 ### Are there restrictions on IP ranges I can advertise over the BGP session?
 Prefixes advertised through BGP must be /29 or larger (/28 to /8).